Mantra: East Asian Buddhism

-Japanese Shingon
+Chinese Mantrayana and Japanese Shingon

-Kūkai (774–835), a noted Buddhist monk, advanced a general theory of language based on his analysis of two forms of Buddhist ritual language: dharani (dhāra.nī) and mantra.
-Mantra is restricted to esoteric Buddhist practice whereas dharani is found in both esoteric and exoteric ritual.
-Dharanis for instance are found in the Heart Sutra.
-The term "shingon" is the Japanese pronunciation of the Chinese transcription of the Sanskrit word "mantra", 真言 (zhēnyán).
-Kūkai classified mantra as a special class of dharani and suggested that every syllable of a dharani was a manifestation of the true nature of reality – in Buddhist terms that all sound is a manifestation of shunyata or emptiness of self-nature.
-Thus rather than being devoid of meaning, Kūkai suggests that dharanis are in fact saturated with meaning – every syllable is symbolic on multiple levels.
+Chinese Esoteric Buddhism also known as Zhēnyán (真言, lit. "true word", which is the translation for "mantra") draws extensively on mantras.
+This tradition was established during the Tang dynasty by Indian tantric masters like Śubhakarasiṃha, Vajrabodhi and Amoghavajra.
+Chinese esoteric Buddhist practice was based on deity yoga and the "three mysteries": mantra, mudra and mandala.
+These three mysteries allow the Buddhist yogi to tap into the body, speech and mind of the Buddhas.

+This tradition was transmitted to Japan by Kūkai (774–835), who founded the Japanese Shingon (Japanese for Zhēnyán) mantra vehicle.
+Kūkai saw a mantra as a manifestation of the true nature of reality which is saturated with meaning.
+For Kūkai, a mantra is nothing but the speech of the Buddha Mahavairocana, the "ground dharmakaya" which is the ultimate source of all reality.
+According to Kūkai, Shingon mantras contain the entire meaning of all the scriptures and indeed the entire universe (which is itself the sermon of the Dharmakaya).
+Kūkai argues that mantras are effective because: "a mantra is suprarational; It eliminates ignorance when meditated upon and recited.
+A single word contains a thousand truths; One can realize Suchness here and now."

 One of Kūkai's distinctive contributions was to take this symbolic association even further by saying that there is no essential difference between the syllables of mantras and sacred texts, and those of ordinary language.
 If one understood the workings of mantra, then any sounds could be a representative of ultimate reality.
 This emphasis on sounds was one of the drivers for Kūkai's championing of the phonetic writing system, the kana, which was adopted in Japan around the time of Kūkai.
 He is generally credited with the invention of the kana, but there is apparently some doubt about this story amongst scholars.